 Often referred to as IA, information architecture is the practice of arranging the parts of something to be understandable.
 Whether this is through websites, apps, software, catalogues, signs, maps, or even the physical places where we spend time, we constantly access information through structured systems.

-Information Architecture in the analog world
+Information Architecture in the Analog World

-Another example of Information Architecture is library card catalogs.
+Another example of information architecture is library card catalogs.

-Information Architecture on the web
+Information Architecture on the Web

 For any website to be considered user friendly and productive, the information architecture has to be so intuitive that the user is actually unaware of it.

-The 3 Principles of Information Architecture
+The 3 principles of information architecture

 - Choreography: how meaning (ontology) and structure (taxonomy) fit together and interact with each other within a specific context.
 When designing an online grocery store, an information architect or UX designer might consider these questions: Would this person be more likely to search for apples under “Produce” or “Seasonal Fruit”?
 Why might they be searching for apples?
-Is there a recipe with other foods items that they need?
+Is there a recipe with other food items that they need?
 Do they buy apples frequently?
-Is the user using a computer or mobile app?
+Is the person using a computer or mobile app?
 Might their experience of buying groceries change if their physical context changed?

 The interplay of the three components of information architecture is important.
 If one gear doesn’t work, the whole machine won’t function properly.

-Furthermore, if your goal is to get users to buy something from your website, information architecture helps designers prompt conversions by deciding just the right amount of information to release to users at each stage of their journey.
+If your goal is to get users to buy something from your website, information architecture helps designers prompt conversions by deciding just the right amount of information to release to users at each stage of their journey.
 What do users really need to know about apples before they decide to buy them?
 What information do they need to access during checkout?